-Students entering the Lamar University MS in accounting program with an undergraduate degree in business from an accredited business school will likely have satisfied the business leveling course requirements and may complete the degree in as little as 45 credit hours.
+Students entering the Lamar University MS in accounting program with an undergraduate degree in business from an accredited business school will likely have satisfied the business leveling course requirements and may complete the degree in as little as 49 credit hours.

 In addition to satisfactorily completing the course requirements, students are required to pass an exit exam.
-Exam content pertains to the topics of Auditing, Financial Accounting, Regulation and Taxation.

 Education requirements to sit the CPA exam in the state of Texas: